kayceesrk/Notes/mynotes/_posts/2014-04-10-Codeec-surface-language.markdown

 Our idea is to specify the application-level consistency guarantees as a **specification**.
 The implementation enforces the specification such that they are never violated at runtime.
-The details of the specification language, and its associated consistency inference and enforecement mechanisms would have to wait for another post.
+The details of the specification language, and its associated consistency inference and enforcement mechanisms would have to wait for another post.

 [github-snapshot]: https://github.com/kayceesrk/ec-debug/tree/1d412bdee900d525cd5af80ce914d8310c9a6467